-Gravitywell are excited to have collaborated with 1275, an innovative fine wine investment startup who are making a typically esoteric industry more accessible.
-For the first time ever, wine investors can scan a chip on a bottle with their phone and discover the full history of the wine, from the vineyard onwards.
+Gravitywell are excited to have collaborated with 1275, an innovative fine wine startup that is making a typically esoteric industry more accessible.
+For the first time, wine collectors can scan a chip on a bottle with their phone and discover the full history of their wine, from the vineyard to the table.
 Users have access to every relevant detail such as location, temperature, humidity and value.

-A team with decades of experience within fine wine, 1275 have long been passionate about modernising an industry which is still largely analog and relies on archaic tools like spreadsheets to manage portfolios.
-This dated approach can ultimately compromise the authenticity and preservation of collections, with no guarantee that the wine hasn’t been tampered with after leaving the estate.
+A team with decades of experience within fine wine, 1275 has long been passionate about modernising an industry that is still largely analogue and relies on archaic tools like spreadsheets to manage portfolios.
+This dated approach can ultimately compromise the authenticity and preservation of collections, with no guarantee that the wine hasn’t been tampered with or damaged after leaving the estate.

-In partnering with our multidisciplinary team, 1275 have been able to realise their artistic vision by developing a solution to this problem.
-The result is 1275 SA - a technology-driven, end-to-end solution fit for a new era of wine collectors.
+In partnering with our multidisciplinary team, 1275 has been able to realise its vision by developing a solution to this problem.
+The result is 1275 SA - a technology-driven, end-to-end solution fit for a new generation of wine collectors.

 We kicked off with a series of workshops with the aim of building a set of clickable prototypes as a way to test ideas, discover unknowns and make sure all stakeholders were on the same page.
 This helped us clarify how to solve some of the biggest challenges, specifically around the process of how to digitise large collections of wine.

-To help combat counterfeiting, we used NFC tagging with a third party authentication service to guarantee the provenance of wine.
-Simply tapping a bottle of 1275 wine with a smartphone opens the wine in our app, verifies that the bottle exists and reassures the user that the wine is exactly what it’s labelled as.
+To help combat counterfeiting, we implemented NFC tagging with a third party authentication service to guarantee the provenance of its wines.
+Simply tapping a bottle of 1275 wine with a smartphone opens the wine in the 1275 app, verifies that the bottle exists and reassures the user that the wine is exactly what it’s labelled as.
 With another click, collectors can view historic location, temperature and humidity data, accounting for conditions since the bottle left the estate.

 Wine is an analog product with a lot of character.
 One of the main dangers of digitising a product like wine is that you lose the spirit of the real thing.
 In lieu of wine collectors rummaging around in their dusty wine cellars, we needed to create an app which would preserve the character of the wine whilst providing an unrivalled experience by pulling in live market price, sensor and rating data.